-Eight classes
+Nine classes

-In order to ensure that they always get specialist teachers whichever subject they are studying, students are split into two parallel bands, F and P, for all their subjects.
-There are four houses in each band.
-For most subjects there are eight classes, giving a very good student-teacher ratio.
-In Product Design and Food Technology there are twelve classes.
-Students are largely taught in House groups, and will be taught one subject by their Head of House.
+In order to ensure that they always get specialist teachers whichever subject they are studying, students are split into three parallel bands, F,P & S, for all their subjects.
+For most subjects there are nine classes, giving a very good student-teacher ratio.
+In Product Design and Food Technology there are fifteen classes.

-Two-year Key Stage 3 and three-year Key Stage 4
+Three-year Key Stage 3 and two-year Key Stage 4

-Furze Platt students follow a broad and balanced curriculum in Years 7 and 8 ('Key Stage 3').
-They make their GCSE choices towards the end of Year 8 and begin their GCSE courses in Year 9.
+Furze Platt students follow a broad and balanced curriculum in Years 7, 8 & 9 ('Key Stage 3').
+They make their GCSE choices towards the end of Year 9 and begin their GCSE courses in Year 10.
 They take their GCSE examinations in Year 11 (at the end of 'Key Stage 4').